pvh1983/dfnWEL/README.md

 4. Re-compile dfnWorks 2.0 code (go to folder pydfnworks and run python setup.py install).
 5. Re-compile DFNTrans if needed (go to folder ParticleTracking and type make from your terminal.
 Make sure you have a suitable compiler.
 For me, I am using module load gnu/4.9.4).

-To run a test example:
+To run the test example in tests/4fracs:
 1. Go to examples/4fracs folder and run the script run.sh
 2. Change the paths for input files
 3. Specify the path to the DFN mesh input file inside 4fracs/gen_4_user_rectangles.dat, at line 424